Habr: Blogs

 The first section, titled "zahabrennye" (in Russian, "захабренные"), broadcasts entries that have received high approval from users of the website.
 The second section, called "othabrennye" (in Russian, "отхабренные"), contains habratopiki that have received disapproval by users of the Habr platform.

 Topic-specific blogs, which go by the name "Haby" (the plural form of the Russian adaptation of the word "hub"), include sections devoted to programming, IT security, DIY projects, self-care, popular science, open source software, vintage hardware, game development, transportation, programming language-specific threads, and others.

 Habr's corporate blogs are authored by companies that include Google, Yandex, Intel, Microsoft, Samsung, and ABBYY, among others.

 Questions and Answers (Q & A)

-Since the autumn of 2010 has hosted a questions and answers service, similar to Google services FAQ.
+Since the autumn of 2010, Habr has hosted a questions and answers service, similar to Google's services FAQ.
 In this section, any user can ask questions about IT-related topics and receive answers from other members of the project.

 In 2013, the Q&A section separated from the main portal Habrahbr, and can now be found under a section that is separated from the main Habr portal.